jbcodeforce/aws-studies/docs/infra/index.md

 * Elastic Load Balancer balances traffic among servers in multiple AZs and [DNS](./route53.md) will route traffic to the good server.
 * Elastic IP addresses are static and defined at the AWS account level.
 New EC2 instance can be reallocated to Elastic IP @, but they are mapped by internet gateway to the private address of the EC2.
 The service may be down until new EC2 instace is restarted.
 * ELB ensures higher fault tolerance for EC2s, containers, lambdas, IP addresses  and physical servers.
-* Application LB load balance at the HTTP, HTTPS level, and within a VPC based on the content of the request.
+* Application LB load balances at the HTTP, HTTPS level, and within a VPC based on the content of the request.
 * NLB is for TCP, UDP, TLS routing and load balancing.

 ### Placement groups